-12 Ibid.
+12 Ibid., 117.

-13 Harold L. Peterson, Arms and Armor in Colonial America, 1526-1783 (New York: Bramhall House, 1956), 155-225; Priva Satia, Empire of Guns: The Violent Making of the Industrial Revolution (New York: Penguin Press, 2018), 9-22 10; and Satia, "Who Had Guns in Eighteenth Century Britain?" in Tucker, Hacker, 23 and Vining, Firearms and the Common Law, 41-44.

-- 14 Roth, "Why Guns Are and Aren't the Problem," 117.
-15 Ibid.
+14 Harold L. Peterson, Arms and Armor in Colonial America, 1526-1783 (New York: Bramhall House, 1956), 155-225; Priya Satia, Empire of Guns: The Violent Making of the Industrial Revolution (New York: Penguin Press, 2018), 9-10; and Satia, "Who Had Guns in Eighteenth Century Britain?" in Tucker, Hacker, and Vining, Firearms and the Common Law, 41-44.
+15 Roth, "Why Guns Are and Aren't the Problem," 117.
 16 Ibid.

-- 17 Ibid.
-27

-- 18 Ibid.
-28

-boiling pots, drying clothes, or humid weather could do damage.19 That is why most owners stored their guns empty, cleaned them regularly, and loaded them anew before every use.20

-- The infrequent use of guns in homicides in colonial America reflected 4 17. these limitations.
-Family and household homicides-most of which were caused 5 6 by abuse or fights between family members that got out of control-were 7 committed almost exclusively with hands and feet or weapons that were close to hand: whips, sticks, hoes, shovels, axes, or knives.21 It did not matter whether the 8 type of homicide was rare-like family and intimate homicides-or common, like 9 10 murders of servants, slaves, or owners committed during the heyday of indentured servitude or the early years of racial slavery.22 Guns were not the weapons of 11 choice in homicides that grew out of the tensions of daily life.23 12 - 13 When colonists anticipated violence or during times of political 18.
-14 instability gun use was more common.
-When homicide rates were high among 15 unrelated adults in the early and mid-seventeenth century, colonists went armed to political or interpersonal disputes,24 so the proportion of homicides committed with 16 17 firearms was at that time forty percent and rose even higher in contested areas on the frontier.25 Colonists also armed themselves when they anticipated hostile 18 encounters with Native Americans, so three-fifths of homicides of Native 19 20
+fresh flint.18 And muzzle-loading guns were difficult to keep loaded for any length of time, because black powder absorbed moisture and could corrode the barrel or firing mechanism or make the charge liable to misfire.19 The life of a charge could be extended by storing a gun in a warm, dry place, typically over a fireplace, but even there, moisture from boiling pots, drying clothes, or humid weather could do damage.20 That is why most owners stored their guns empty, cleaned them regularly, and loaded them anew before every use.21 17.
+The infrequent use of guns in homicides in colonial America reflected these limitations.
+Family and household homicides-most of which were caused by abuse or fights between family members that got out of control-were committed almost exclusively with hands and feet or weapons that were close to hand: whips, sticks, hoes, shovels, axes, or knives.22 It did not matter whether the type of homicide was rare-like family and intimate homicides-or common, like murders of servants, slaves, or owners committed during the heyday of indentured servitude or the early years of racial slavery.23 Guns were not the weapons of choice in homicides that grew out of the tensions of daily life.24 18.
+When colonists anticipated violence or during times of political instability gun use was more common.
+When homicide rates were high among unrelated adults in the early and mid-seventeenth century, colonists went armed to political or interpersonal disputes,25 so the 18 Ibid.

-20

-21 19 Ibid.

-22 20 Ibid.; and Herschel C. Logan, Cartridges: A Pictorial Digest of Small Arms Ammunition (New York: Bonanza Books, 1959), 11-40, 180-183.

-23 21 Roth, "Why Guns Are and Aren't the Problem," 117.
+21 Ibid.; and Herschel C. Logan, Cartridges: A Pictorial Digest of Small Arms Ammunition (New York: Bonanza Books, 1959), 11-40, 180-183.
+22 Roth, "Why Guns Are and Aren't the Problem," 117.

-24 22 Ibid.
+24 Ibid.

-25 23 Ibid.
 Contrary to popular belief, dueling was also rare in colonial America.

-26 Roth, American Homicide, 45, 158.

-27 24 Roth, "Why Guns Are and Aren't the Problem," 118-119.
+Roth, American Homicide, 45, 158.
+25 Roth, "Why Guns Are and Aren't the Problem," 118-119.

-28 25 Ibid., 116-117.

-10